 The rating for the tow vehicle's braking system operation is at the gross vehicle weight rating, not the gross combined weight rating.

-Separate functioning brake systems are required for safe control of towed vehicles and trailers weighing more than 1500 pounds (680 kilograms) when loaded.
+Separate functioning brake systems are required for safe control of towed vehicles and trailers weighing more than 1500 lb (680 kg) when loaded.

 Trailer Lamps